micmejia/bible-dump/AMPC/Ecclesiastes/Eccl 1.md

-What profit does man have left from all his toil at which he toils [^a]under the sun?
+What profit does man have left from all his toil at which he toils under the sun?
 [Is life worth living?]